jannis-kiriasis/the-checklistar/README.md

 Acceptance criteria:
 1. Create a page where the PM can see only the projects the logged-in PM has started
 2. Make instantly evident what projects are completed and what aren’t
-3. The projects should be ordered by created date
+3. The projects should be ordered by descending created date

 ### E1 - User story 7 - Add a comment (Create)
 As a project manager, I can add a comment to a specific project, so that I can update other people or discuss a specific issue without sending emails.